rwinkhart/sshyp/README.md

 This command will allow you to configure the settings necessary for sshyp to function.
 To ensure configuration compatibility, it is a good idea to run 'sshyp tweak' after each major update.

 Please note that decrypting and reading entries is disabled on server devices for security reasons.
-Only devices configured as clients can use the gpg key to decrypt entries.
+Only devices configured as clients can use the GPG key to decrypt entries.

 All available options can be found with:

 ```
-sshyp --help
+sshyp help
 ```

-Or alternatively, in the manpage:
+Or alternatively, in the man page:

 ```
 man sshyp